-- Budget-Friendly: Group is also substantially less expensive than individual treatment (average cost is $6.00 per group, depending on insurance plan, once deductible is met).
+- Budget-Friendly: Group costs substantially less than individual treatment.
+The average cost is $6.00 per group, depending on insurance plan, once deductible is met.
 Attending the group before or concurrently with individual will help you reach your therapy goals faster.

 What is the DBT program?

 - Group meets for an hour virtually once a week